aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    |User Name|**Student**|
    |Password|**Pa55w.rd1234**|

 1. Once logged in, a logon task will start executing.
-Wait for it to complete and present you with **Microsoft Azure Active Directory Connect** wizard.
+When prompted **Do you want PowerShell to install and import the Nuget provider now?** enter **Y** and hit enter.
    > **Note**: Wait for the logon task to complete and present you with **Microsoft Azure Active Directory Connect** wizard.
-This should take about 5 minutes.
+This should take about 10 minutes.
 If the **Microsoft Azure Active Directory Connect** wizard is not presented to you after the logon task completes, then launch it manually by double clicking the **Azure AD Connect** icon on the desktop.

 1. On the **Welcome to Azure AD Connect** page of the **Microsoft Azure Active Directory Connect** wizard, select the checkbox **I agree to the license terms and privacy notice** and select **Continue**.
 1. On the **Express Settings** page of the **Microsoft Azure Active Directory Connect** wizard, select the **Customize** option.
 1. On the **Install required components** page, leave all optional configuration options deselected and select **Install**.